Documentation

 The customer connection matters because it affects billing, messages, portal access, and the customer's view of the vehicle.

-1. Find the Customer area
+1. Find the Customer section

 2. Select the correct customer